Hire a Dedicated Software Development Team in 2022: Pros and Cons of this Approach, and Practical Advice

 As a rule, this is not a one-time agreement for a small task scope.
-We’re talking about something broad-scale, for instance, website creation or complex site migration, building a custom SaaS solution or a native application.
+We’re talking about something broad-scale, for instance:

 This is why the dedicated team model is often chosen by large enterprises that are planning to launch a large project or need a hand with filling their technical expertise gap.
 Startups whose goal is fast growth also tend to opt for this collaboration type.

 5 Benefits of Hiring a Dedicated Software Development Team

 There are multiple “pros” when choosing this model of partnership.
 Otherwise, it wouldn’t be so common, right?

 Partnering up with a dedicated development team is a cost-effective move.
 Especially when compared to the process of hiring individual freelancers or people in-house.

 To compare, assembling your in-house development team entails additional costs and fundamental resources like time.
 You’ll be:

 spending time on the employee hunt and further onboarding;

 issuing each hired employee monthly salaries, paying taxes, bonuses, insurance, and other social benefits;